actris/data-management-plan/DMP/initial-DMP.md

 The list of variables are expected to increase during the progress of ACTRIS, particularly level 3 data products.
 During ACTRIS-2, e.g. the aerosol and cloud databases will be augmented with new classification products developed through the combination of existing sensors with additional instrumentation; and products providing information about aerosol layering and typing, together with advanced products derived from long term series or special case analyses.
 In addition, new parameters utilising these products will also be prepared, and standardized pre processed lidar data and NRT optical property profiles will be available.

-## 1. Data summary for the different data centre units
+## 2. Data summary for the different data centre units

-### Data summary of the ACTRIS In situ data centre unit (In-Situ)
+### 2.1.Data summary of the ACTRIS In situ data centre unit (In-Situ)

 #### The purpose of the data collection/generation